snork-nbl/OAuth-2.0/README.md

 ```
 ### getValidAccessTokeOrNull()

-Returns access token string non blocking way.
-Returns access token as a string object if token is valid, null if the client is not authorized or token is expired.
+Immediately returns either existing access token if it's valid, or null if it expired or
+the client is not authorized yet.

 #### Example